 In addition, apart from their lengthy track record, those responsible for the management of ESG matters in the Group have substantial expertise in the matter, which they update constantly through training courses, attendance of webinars and other events organised by prominent entities in these issues.

 G1-1.
 Corporate business conduct policies

-CODE OF CONDUCT OF THE EBRO FOODS GROUP MDR-P 65(a) Contents: The Code of Conduct sets out the principles and values that should inspire the actions of the companies and persons in the Ebro Foods Group and the rules binding on the Professionals in the performance of their duties (listed in point 7).
-The most relevant points regarding Governance are: Compliance: Point 17 "Gifts" Point 18 "Confidential information" Point 20 "Relations with shareholders" Point 28 "True, adequate information" Respect for Human Rights: Point 9 "Commitment to human rights" Point 21 "Relations with suppliers" Responsible business practices: Point 16 "Conflicts of interest" Point 23 "Relations with rivals" Point 29 "Anti-corruption, bribery, illegal commissions, influence peddling and money laundering" MDR-P 65(b) Scope: The Group COC, as stipulated in point 4, is applicable to: 4.1.
+Code of Conduct of the Ebro Foods Group MDR-P 65(α) Contents: The Code of Conduct sets out the principles and values that should inspire the actions of the companies and persons in the Ebro Foods Group and the rules binding on the Professionals in the performance of their duties (listed in point 7).
+The most relevant points regarding Governance are: Compliance: Point 8 "General principles" Point 27 "Relations with Authorities, Regulatory Bodies and Governments" Point 32 "Whistleblowing channel" Integrity and transparency: Point 17 "Gifts" Point 18 "Confidential information" Point 20 "Relations with shareholders" Point 28 "True, adequate information" Respect for Human Rights: Point 9 "Commitment to human rights" Point 21 "Relations with suppliers" Responsible business practices: Point 16 "Conflicts of interest" Point 23 "Relations with rivals" Point 29 "Anti-corruption, bribery, illegal commissions, influence peddling and money laundering" MDR-P 65(b) Scope: The Group COC, as stipulated in point 4, is applicable to: 4.1.
 Each and all of the Professionals, regardless of their hierarchical level, position and geographical location.
 4.2.
 Customers, suppliers, shareholders and other stakeholders with which the Ebro Foods Group interacts in its operations.
 4.3.
 Extended to any other persons related with the Group or the Professionals whenever, by virtue of the nature of that relationship, their actions may in any way affect the reputation of the Group or any of its companies.
-MDR-P 65(c) Most senior level accountable for implementation: The Audit, Control and Sustainability Committee reports regularly to the Board of Directors of Ebro Foods MDR-P 65(d) Disclosure of third-party standards or initiatives to which Group commits Universal Declaration of Human Rights United Nations Guiding Principles on Business and Human Rights ILO Conventions and Recommendations MDR-P 65(e) The Code is an essential part within the crime prevention model implemented by the Ebro Foods Group, making it importance for all those bound by its terms to be familiar with and observe it.
+MDR-P 65(c) Most senior level accountable for implementation: The Audit, Control and Sustainability Committee reports regularly to the Board of Directors of Ebro Foods MDR-P 65(d) Disclosure of third-party standards or initiatives to which Group commits -Universal Declaration of Human Rights -United Nations Guiding Principles on Business and Human Rights -ILO Conventions and Recommendations MDR-P 65(e) The Code is an essential part within the crime prevention model implemented by the Ebro Foods Group, making it importance for all those bound by its terms to be familiar with and observe it.
 MDR-P 65(f) Availability: The COC is available on the Group's corporate website (Código-de-Conducta).
 Privately, this Policy is also in the different intranets of the Group and must necessarily be made available to any supplier/service provider in the Group's supply chain.